-gamma = 0.25 gamma = 0.5gamma = 1 Set of geometry to consider for traced shadow intersection.
-If this is not specified, all geometry are considered for traced shadow intersection.
+Set of geometry to consider for traced shadow intersection.
+If this is not specified, all geometry is considered for traced shadow intersection.

 Don't Trace Subset

 Set of geometry to ignore for traced shadow intersection.
 If this is not specified, all geometry is used for traced shadow intersection.